Everything In Its Time

 When I asked her if she was open to seeing him again, she hesitated and stated that although she had a really nice time with him, she wasn’t sure, since she couldn’t say that this was the man she’d like to marry.

-Relationships are a continuum which begins with dating and then hopefully progresses to a serious, committed relationship over time.
+Relationships are a continuum that begins with dating and then hopefully progresses to a serious, committed relationship over time.

 Having just skimmed the surface of everything she would want and need to know about him before deciding to even date him exclusively, it doesn’t serve Evie to try and figure out if this man is “marriage material” based on only one meeting.